FORGET PUMPKIN and apples, whiskey soaked pears are where your ultimate dessert Heaven’s at.

 - 1 tablespoon fresh lemon juice

-- 2 tablespoons of GLOBAL FLAVORS Grainge Single Malt Scotch Whisky Premium Spirit Essence or Scottish Legend Whiskey
+- 2 tablespoons of GLOBAL FLAVORS Grainge Single Malt Whisky Premium Spirit Essence or Superior Legend Whiskey

 - 3 tablespoons sugar

 - 1½ cups flour

 - ¼ teaspoon salt

 - ½ cup cold unsalted butter, cut into 1/2? cubes

 For the almond filling:

 - ¼ cup unsalted butter, cool but not cold